Money for College

 Is there a Financial Form we need to complete?

-, the FAFSA (Free Application for Federal Student Aid) needs to be completed by the student and the parents.
-This form includes questions about the student’s income and assets plus the parents’ income and assets.
-If you want to get financial aid for college you MUST complete a FAFSA.
+YES, the FAFSA or WASFA needs to be completed by the student and the parents.
+This online form includes questions about the student’s income and assets plus the parents’ income and assets.
+If you want to get financial aid for college, you MUST complete a FAFSA/WASFA.

-After January 1 of your senior year of high school, you should complete and submit your FAFSA at www.fafsa.ed.gov
+After October 1 of your senior year of high school, you should complete and submit your FAFSA at FAFSA.ed.gov or WASFA at ReadySetGrad.org.

-.
-What if I need help filling out the FAFSA?
+What if I need help filling out the FAFSA/WASFA?

-See the counselors or college and career specialists at your high school to get help with the application process.
-Don't be afraid to ask.
-The earlier you complete and submit the application, the better to chance you have to receive the amount of aid you need.
+Visit your counselors or college and career access specialists in the career center at your high school to get help with the application process.
+Do not be afraid to ask—there are ways to pay for college for EVERYONE.
+The earlier you begin the paying for college journey, the better to chance you have to receive the amount of aid you need.